-Surprisingly Orpingtons are low on the pecking order despite their size.
+Despite their size, Orpingtons are surprisingly low on the pecking order.
 More self-assured chickens can pick on them so keep an eye open for any bullying.

 As for roosting space you should allow 10-12 inches per chicken on the perch.
 Remember they are big fluffy hens that need a good amount of space.
 Because they are so large, perches should be placed lower to the floor to avoid injury to their legs when hopping off the perch.

 The standard 12×12 nesting box is tight for an Orpington but it will still do the job.
 If you think they are too cramped then you can supply them with a slightly larger open style nesting area such as a crate or a box.

 You will find that although Lavender Orpingtons do enjoy free ranging they will do so at a very leisurely pace.
 There is no hurrying these ladies unless you shake the treat bag.